Missouri Volunteer and Employee Criminal History Service

 The Application (SHP-980) must be completed in full, explaining what functions your organization/agency/school performs that specifically serve children, elderly or disabled persons.

-The program review process is approximately two weeks from date of receipt.
+The program review process is typically two weeks from date of receipt.
 Once approved, the qualified entity will be provided with the program Originating Agency Routing Identifier (ORI) and agency identification code (OCA), the waiver agreement and statement form, and fingerprint services form.

 Once approved, qualified entities will be eligible to receive: